odino/odino.github.com/source/_posts/2018-03-08-the-simplest-template-engine-for-nodejs.markdown

 title: "The simplest template engine for NodeJS"
 date: 2018-03-23 17:59
 comments: true
-categories: [NodeJS, JavaScript, lodash, template engines]
+categories: [nodejs, javascript, lodash, template engines]
 description: "Let's take advantage of one of lodash's best-kept secrets and use the simplest template engine for Node."
 ---